-Impacts to Civil Works projects are regulated by USACE under Section 14 of the Rivers and Harbors Act of 1899, which is codified in 33 USC § 408 and require a Section 408 permission to alter federally authorized Civil Works projects.
+Works projects.
 KYTC and ODOT conducted preliminary coordination with USACE regarding the Section 408 permission for the levee, floodwall, and pump station on the Kentucky side of the Ohio River on March 17, 2022; June 1, 2022; and December 19, 2023 (see Appendix B, Permitting).
+KYTC will evaluate impacts to and potential mitigation measures for flood storage capacity in the Kentucky portions of the project area as the project moves through detailed design and the USACE Section 408 permission process.